 The action we saw suggested that the gameplay is weighted more towards melee action than ranged, although ranged is still available and (situationally) a useful component.
 The actual control is less spammy than previous ARPG games, with some thought required as to which abilities are used when, for example using a character to "tank" while others build up their critical ability or attack together for greater effect.
 It also looks like a title that will reward smart play that comes from learning, or by playing in a team of similarly skilled players.

-The Good: Loot!
+Pros: Loot!
 LotR!
 Snowblind!

-The Bad: Has WoW destroyed this genre?
+Cons: Has WoW destroyed this genre?